mvaganov/CmdLineAsteroids/notes.md

 			}, "explosion");
 ...
 ```
+also test the code

 ### voice
-and we want to use the `Init` function instead of `new`.
+we want to use the `Init` function instead of `new`. this design pattern is called an Object Pool, where the `particles` array acts as the pool.
+I'll create a better implementation of the object pool soon.

-it still doesn't look enough like an explosion for me.
+the results still doesn't look enough like an explosion for me.
 I want to see the particles change size as they move.

 ---